Case Companion - Adult

 Right to information about the defendant in the criminal case – This right must be requested.
 As a crime victim, you have the right to receive certain information about the offender.
 This information may include the criminal history and information about your criminal case including the conviction, sentence, and release from jail/prison.

-If a defendant is in jail, and you wish to receive information, you may register with VINE.
-VINE can call, text, or e-mail you of a change in a defendant's custody status.
-For example, VINE will send you a message if a defendant is arrested, released from jail, move to a different county or change the office they need to report to.
+If a defendant is in jail or prison, and you wish to receive information, you may register with VINE.
+VINE can call, text, or e-mail you of a changes in a defendant's custody status.
+For example, VINE will send you a message if a defendant is arrested, released from jail or change the office they need to report to.

 - Right to be consulted about possible plea offers – This right must be requested.
 In certain felony crimes, you have the right to discuss with the prosecutor possible plea offers and have your opinions heard.